ga-dc/wdi14/asking-for-help.md

 - Resources you have used

 ### Can students respond to other students' issues?

 **YES!**

 ### So, when *should* I seek out an instructor in-person?

 **We really want you talk to us when it's an emotional issue** more than a technical one.

-For technical problems, seek us out in person when you've submitted an issue, and have spent more than 15 minutes trying to solve the problem yourself, 15 minutes Googling, and 15 minutes asking other students for help (in-person, on Slack, etc).
+For technical problems, seek us out in person after you've submitted an issue, and have spent more than 15 minutes trying to solve the problem yourself, 15 minutes Googling, and 15 minutes asking other students for help (in-person, on Slack, etc).